Hav0/Analyzing-Customer-Purchase-Patterns/README.md

 **to run the program and open the application on a local port**:

 1. Install Dash and Pandas (version 2.8.1 for Dash)
-2. Run 'python3 app.py' in a local terminal and open the resulting link on browser.
+2. Run 'python3 app.py' in a local terminal and open the resulting link on a browser.